cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 Spam and high confidence spam SHALL be moved to either the junk email folder or the quarantine folder.

 <!--Policy: MS.EXO.14.2v1; Criticality: SHALL -->
-- _Rationale:_ Spam is a constant threat as junk mail can reduce user productivity, fill up mailboxes unnecessarily, and in some cases include malicious links or attachments.
-Moving spam messages to a separate junk or quarantine folder helps users filter out spam while still giving them the ability to review messages, as needed, in case a message is filtered incorrectly.
+- _Rationale:_ Moving spam messages to a separate junk or quarantine folder helps users filter out spam while still giving them the ability to review messages, as needed, in case a message is filtered incorrectly.
 - _Last modified:_ June 2023
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ SI-8
 - _MITRE ATT&CK TTP Mapping:_